-David Aufhauser, who led the Treasury Department’s efforts to crack down on such funding just after Sept.
-11, told NPR last week that “great gobs of money are pouring into the country to underwrite the insurgency.”
+David Aufhauser, who led the Treasury Department’s efforts to crack down on such funding just after the Sept.
+11, 2001, attacks, told NPR last week that “great gobs of money are pouring into the country to underwrite the insurgency.”

 Furthermore, the General Accounting Office, an investigative arm of the Republican-led Congress, reports that the larger effort to stop such transactions is falling prey to bureaucratic red tape in Washington and a general lack of urgency.

-The report is hidden fairly cleverly on the GAO’s website http://www.gao.gov/ (it is not even on their home page; you need to click “GAO Reports” then “Today’s Reports” and find item GAO-04-163).
+The report is hidden fairly cleverly on the GAO’s Web site, http://www.gao.gov/ (it is not even on the home page; you need to click “GAO Reports,” then “Today’s Reports” and find item GAO-04-163).
 Upon reading it, the reason for the low profile becomes clear.